 Turn to Black Paint for an Accent Color

 “Whether a building's architecture is traditional or modern, we love to paint window mullions charcoal black.
-The key is to paint just the one- to two-inch-thick trim that touches the glass, not the entire window casting.
+The key is to paint just the one- to two-inch-thick trim that touches the glass, not the entire window casing.
 Clients are often nervous that the dark paint will feel dark or heavy, however it actually turns the window into a picture frame, drawing your eyes through each room to the view beyond.”

 —Emilie Munroe, founder of Studio Munroe